sowcow/blog/content/posts/death-in-venice.md

 It can be interestingly interpreted as the angel of death charging an arrow.
 There is probabably a truth to it.

-It also may be related to some painting.
+The gesture is likely to have own meaning (some painting or the Sun).

-But actually.
+But most importantly.

-Tadzio puts a key note to the notes staff created by the sea line.
+Tadzio puts a note to the notes staff created by the sea line.
-I bet the music plays that note exactly at that moment.
+I bet the note plays at the culmination.

 ## Very cool

 Very cool that I have no training with music and I got my first midi keyboard just two months ago and was playing around.
 Without that it would not be possible for me to solve the gesture.

+And there are still plenty of signs that are left for interpretation.
+As it says in the movie: The art is ambiguous.

+Visconti masterfully shapes the canvas to reveal ideas.
-And the movie actually revived my interest in music and visual arts.
+The movie actually revived my interest in music and visual arts.

-The sign of a great picture right there.
+What more can be added?